sonus21/rqueue/README.md

 factory.setMessageConverters(messageConverters);
 ```

-More than one message converter can be specified as well.
+More than one message converter can be specified as well, when more than one message converters are provided then they are used in the order, whichever returns **non null** value is used.